Raleigh NC Visitors Guide

 4601 Avent Ferry Road

-Open to the public and allows leashed dogs.
+Lake Johnson Park is open to the public and allows leashed dogs.
 Activities include fishing, paved and natural trails, covered shelters, and seasonal boat rentals.

 Historic Yates Mill County Park